 How my photography helps horse & wildlife conservation

-When I started horse photography, I was doing it for fun and pleasure.
+When I started black horse pictures and horse photography in general, I was doing it for fun and pleasure.
 I traveled to the south of France, North Carolina, and Wyoming 5 to 8 times a year to take horse pictures.
 I spent more time understanding the horse’s behavior.
 The more I learned about the horse, the better my photographs got.
 Then I learned how the wild horses are treated so poorly by us Americans.
 After acquiring this knowledge one of my mission became to help this beautiful animal by donating part of my fine art photography print sales revenue to organizations that work very hard to protect the horse.

 How to do black and white horse photography — tips and techniques